 No, I’m not telling you to binge watch This is Us…I don’t need this turning into a Corona cry fest.
 But, if you’ve already seen the show and want relive some of that Memphis magic, might we suggest you re-watching Season 1, Episode 16 (YOU KNOW THE ONE) For those of you that haven’t tuned in yet, you’ve had four years to do so—but I’ll let you figure out for yourself how a story of a family from Pittsburgh has a touching Memphis narrative that’ll have you in tears.

 Bluff City Law (2019)

 Let’s all pour one out for Bluff City Law, or as I’d like to call it The Little Show That Could.
 I remember gathering at Hi Tone, White Claw in hand, to watch the drama unfold between the father-daughter lawyer duo.
 It was there that I learned two things: 1.
 Bars= not good for paying attention to shows.
 2. Memphians really wanted to see this show succeed.
 Even though it’s end came quicker than expected, there’ll always be BCL in our hearts—and on the internet, because it’s available for streaming.

 A few more honorable mentions include “Nothing But The Truth,” which was shot at the Commercial Appeal and on South Main, and 21 Grams, which had several scenes filmed on South Main as well.

 Memphis also made appearances in films like “Castaway,” featuring the FedEx World Hub, and “The Silence of The Lambs,” that filmed one of the court scenes at the old Shelby County Courthouse.

-There’s also, of course, the Hallmark Channel movie “Christmas at Graceland” where they notoriously created “snow” during the dead of summer in Memphis and are at it again, filming for the sequel right now.
+There’s also, of course, the Hallmark Channel movie “Christmas at Graceland” and it’s sequel “Christmas in Graceland: Home For the Holidays” where they notoriously created “snow” during the dead of summer in Memphis.